mehulagg/gitlab_test/doc/administration/geo/replication/geo_multi_node.md

 NOTE: **Note:**
 It is possible to use cloud hosted services for PostgreSQL and Redis, but this is beyond the scope of this document.

-## Prerequisites: Two working GitLab HA clusters
+## Prerequisites: Two working GitLab multi node clusters

 One cluster will serve as the **primary** node.
-Use the [GitLab HA documentation](../../reference_architectures/index.md) to set this up.
+Use the [GitLab Reference Architecture documentation](../../reference_architectures/index.md) to set this up.
 If you already have a working GitLab instance that is in-use, it can be used as a **primary**.

 The second cluster will serve as the **secondary** node.
-Again, use the [GitLab HA documentation](../../reference_architectures/index.md) to set this up.
+Again, use the [GitLab Reference Architecture documentation](../../reference_architectures/index.md) to set this up.
 It's a good idea to log in and test it, however, note that its data will be wiped out as part of the process of replicating from the **primary**.